-SEEC: SPECIALEDUCATION/EARLYCHILDHOOD
+SEEC: SPECIAL EDUCATION/EARLYCHILDHOOD

-- SEEC 3190 Early Childhood Inclusive Practicum: Prekindergarten-Kindergarten 0-4-1 Prerequisites: Admission to Teacher Education and SPEC 2000.
-Co-requisites: ECED 3000, PSYC 3120, READ 3200, SPEC 3020, SPEC 3040.
+- SEEC 3190 Early Childhood Inclusive Practicum: Prekindergarten-Kindergarten 0-4-1 Prerequisites: SPEC 2999, admission to Teacher Education, and SPEC 2000.
+Corequisites: ECED 3000, PSYC 3120, READ 3200, SPEC 3020, SPEC 3040.
 Supervised classroom experiences in inclusive prekindergarten-kindergarten classrooms.
 Students work under the supervision of mentor teachers and university supervisors for a minimum of four hours per week.
-Emphasis is on including students with disabilities in the general education classroom environment. - SEEC 3300 Teaching Concepts and Context to All Young Children 2-0-2 Prerequisite: SEEC 3690.
+Emphasis is on including students with disabilities in the general education classroom environment. - SEEC 3300 Teaching Concepts and Context to All Young Children 2-0-2 Prerequisites: SPEC 2999 and SEEC 3690.
 Co-requisite SEEC 4690.
-Fundamentals of teaching across all content and subject matter will be explored, including models of teaching.

-SEEC 3400 Classroom Management in Inclusive Early Childhood Education 3-0-3 Prerequisite: Admission to Teacher Education.
+Fundamentals of teaching across all content and subject matter will be explored, including models of teaching. - SEEC 3400 Classroom Management in Inclusive Early Childhood Education 3-0-3 Prerequisites: SPEC 2999 and admission to Teacher Education.
 Co-requisite: SEEC 3690.
 Fundamentals of creating an elementary classroom environment that is conducive to learning.
-The course will focus on individual and group management strategies which facilitate inclusion of students with disabilities in elementary classrooms.

-SEEC 3410 Individual and Group Planning and Curriculum in Early Childhood 3-0-3 Prerequisite: Admission to Teacher Education.
+The course will focus on individual and group management strategies which facilitate inclusion of students with disabilities in elementary classrooms. - SEEC 3410 Individual and Group Planning and Curriculum in Early Childhood 3-0-3 Prerequisites: SPEC 2999 and admission to Teacher Education.
 Co-requisite: SEEC 3690.
-Fundamentals of planning for instruction of individuals and groups will be explored, including lesson/ unit design.
-Collaborative development of the Individual Education Plan will also be addressed.

-SEEC 3690 Early Childhood Inclusive Practicum: Grades K-3 0-4-1 Prerequisite: SEEC 3190.
+Fundamentals of planning for instruction of individuals and groups will be explored, including lesson/unit design.
+Collaborative development of the Individual Education Plan will also be addressed. - SEEC 3690 Early Childhood Inclusive Practicum: Grades K-3 0-4-1 Prerequisites: SPEC 2999 and SEEC 3190.
 Co-requisites: READ 3500, SCI 3000, SEEC 3400, SEEC 3410.
 Supervised classroom experiences in inclusive kindergarten through third grade classrooms.
 Students work under the supervision of mentor teachers and university supervisors for a minimum of four hours per week.
-Emphasis will be on including students with disabilities in the general education classroom environment.

-SEEC 4140 Practicum in Mild Disabilities 0-4-1 Prerequisite: SPEC 2000.
+Emphasis will be on including students with disabilities in the general education classroom environment. - SEEC 4140 Practicum in Mild Disabilities 0-4-1 Prerequisite: SPEC 2000.
 Co-requisite: SPEC 4110.
 Supervised classroom experiences in a school setting where individuals with mild disabilities are receiving services.
 Students will work under the supervision of mentor teachers and university supervisors for a minimum of four hours per week.
 Emphasis will be on providing direct instruction to students with mild disabilities and application of content of SPEC 4110 with students of school age.

-SEEC 4180 Language Development and Disability 3-0-3 The study of the foundation and sequence of language and communication development, characteristics of language and communication disorders and differences, and selected intervention strategies for children birth through age eight.
+SEEC 4180 Language Development and Disability 3-0-3 - The study of the foundation and sequence of language and communication development, characteristics of language and communication disorders and differences, and selected intervention strategies for children birth through age eight.